 The Wapiti River is the source of regional drinking water for more than 80,000 people so it is imperative that we protect it.
 One way we are doing this is through bank stabilization, a method of soil bioengineering.

 As spring run-off, drought and environmental events cause our water source to shift course, our pumping facilities, storage ponds and water intakes are threatened.
-If we are unable to pull water from the Wapiti River and must resort to storage ponds, the City of Grande Prairie, Town of Sexsmith, parts of the County of Grande Prairie and, soon, the Town of Wembley, could experience water restiction within just a few days.
+If we are unable to pull water from the Wapiti River and must resort to storage ponds, the City of Grande Prairie, Town of Sexsmith, parts of the County of Grande Prairie, and the Town of Wembley, could experience water restriction within just a few days.

 To protect this water infrastructure, three soil bioengineering techniques were implemented in the fall of 2018 to prevent further erosion and stabilize the river banks: Dense Live Staking, Live Gravel Bar Staking and Rough and Loose Soil Treatment.